CaptainCodeman/rdx/docs/background.md

 Why should we need to define action names and action types and action creators and remember to return the default state if the action isn't handled.
 Why do I even care about actions, why can't I just write reducer functions?

-We _know_ we need reducer function, that is the core part of the _concept_ of a predictable state container, that starting with a given state and applying a pure function to it will produce a predicable (and testable) mutation of the state.
+We _know_ we need the reducer function, that is the core part of the _concept_ of a predictable state container, that starting with a given state and applying a pure function to it will produce a predicable (and testable) mutation of the state.

 An action is effectively a serializable function call.
 It specifies the function to call (from the action `type`) and the parameters it needs (the action `payload`).
 If we have the reducer function, we shouldn't need to define action types, action interfaces or action creator functions.